 Co-applicants: Syama Chatterton and Francis Larney (AAFC Lethbridge), Tom Forge (AAFC Sumerland)

-Summary: This project aims to improve understanding regarding plant nematodes to prevent new market access issues and prevent issues of disease in pulse crops on the Prairies.
+Summary: This project aims to improve our understanding of plant nematodes to prevent new market access issues and prevent issues of disease in pulse crops on the Prairies.
 The project seeks to: A) understand the pulse host crops and yield losses due to the root lesion nematode, P. neglectus, found on the Prairies, B) understand host rotation crops for the root lesion nematode, C) recommend rotations to limit yield losses in pulses due to the root lesion nematode, D) create awareness for scouting and sampling for the root lesion nematode and other nematodes to manage the pests, E) inform garlic growers of phytosanitary practices to limit risk of spreading the market access nematode, D. dipsaci, to yellow pea fields, F) to determine why high temperatures allow the stem nematode of the weed Canada thistle, D. weischeri, to reproduce on yellow pea, and G) screen important crops grown in India to D. weischeri under temperature conditions reflective of that country.

 Last Updated: March 25, 2019